Code-Institute-Submissions/stream1_project1/README.md

 The ask of this brief was to build a front-end only website using the technologies learned throughout the User Centric Front-end Development module.
 I chose to build a portfolio site as I felt it could prove useful in the future, but also to showcase the other projects we would be building as part of the course.

-My goal for this project was to demonstrate my understanding of user centric development using the skills I had gleaned in class, and also through further research, whilst also building a site that was visually appealing and told a story of who I am.
+My goal for this project was to demonstrate my understanding of user centric development using the skills I had gleaned in class and also through further research, whilst also building a site that was visually appealing and told a story of who I am.

-A live version of the site can be viewed [here](INSERT LINK), hosted on GitHub Pages.
+A live version of the site can be viewed [here](https://al3xk3nny.github.io/stream1_project1/), hosted on GitHub Pages.

 ## UX

 This site is a static site.
-Rather than build it as a multi-page site I opted to build a single-page scrolling site with separate page areas.
+Rather than build it as a multi-page site, I opted to build a single-page scrolling site with separate page areas.
 When planning the layout of the site we were learning about relative length units in CSS and I wanted to use what I had learnt about the vertical height unit (vh) to separate the page areas of my single-page site.
 Therefore, you will see that the header takes up a full screen, the introduction and skills takes up a full screen, the showcase for front-end and back-end takes up a full screen and finally, the re-connect and footer take up a full screen.
 This effect is demonstrated best on desktop as, due to content amount and variable screen size, mobile has a more fluid scrolling structure.
 Nonetheless, the site is fully responsive and content size and layout has been appropriately accommodated for mobile, tablet and desktop.

-I approached this project methodically, first by understanding whom my eventual audience would be (i.e. course graders and eventually recruiters and employers), secondly by creating low fidelity wireframes and finally, a walking skeleton in code.
+I approached this project methodically, first by understanding whom my eventual audience would be (i.e. course graders and eventually recruiters and employers), secondly by creating low fidelity wireframes and finally, a walking skeleton in code using semantic elements to structure the HTML code better.
 The result, I feel, is clean legible code, a good responsive layout and easily consumable, visual content.

 **No template was used in the building of this site**

-Wireframes for this project can be viewed in the wireframes folder above.
+Wireframes for this project can be viewed in the "wireframe" folder above.

 User requirements/stories are met in the following way;
 - As a recruiter/employer or simply a site visitor, I want to see other sites built by Alex, so I can evaluate his skills.